-Simi Valley - The City of Simi Valley's Public Works Environmental Compliance staff, working with the Streets Division, has identified high trash areas throughout the City.
+Simi Valley -The City of Simi Valley's Public Works Environmental Compliance staff, working with the Streets Division, has identified high trash areas throughout the City.
 The City purchased trash excluders and trash/recycling bins, which were installed in these areas.
 The trash excluders are cleaned four times each year removing nearly 14 tons of trash, landscape debris, and dirt.
-The City placed 30 recycling and 40 trash receptacles on major public streets between July and November of 2012.
-Staff estimates that approximately 48 tons of trash, dirt, and landscape debris has been diverted from the Simi Arroyo because of these receptacles.
-Twenty-three additional trash/recycling receptacles were placed along public streets in Fall 2014 and 25 connector pipe screen trash excluders were installed on major streets throughout the city.
+The City has placed a total of 81 trash and recycling receptacles on major public streets throughout the City.

 Thousand Oaks - Trash cans at the MSC are emptied daily and roll-off boxes containing scrap metal and greenwaste are covered with a tarp during inclement weather.
-Trash cans at the MSC are emptied daily and roll-off boxes containing scrap metal and greenwaste are covered with a tarp during inclement weather.
+In addition to regular cleaning and clearing, all MSC catch basins include the use of filters.